Jeznar/GitRepo/Documentation/Work_Log.md

 22.12.03 Automated Revivify including refunding spell slot, healing target (runAsGM ActorUpdate), marking it prone.

+22.12.05 Thunderstep rewritten to be a one step macro that allows picking of and relocation of a "buddy" and inflicts RAW damage.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)